chiyuan1126/LLM4ClinicelConceptExtraction/README.md

-> [!NOTE] The model uploading is incomplete since it's too big
-> [!NOTE] Apologize for the typo in the name of the repo.
+> [!NOTE] The model uploading is incomplete since it's too big.
+Apologize for the typo in the name of the repo.
 To keep the access link unchanged, we will correct this typo after the manuscript review is completed.
 # Locally Deplpyed LLM for Clinical Concept Extraction
 This is the repository for the experiments codes and models used in "Leveraging Locally Deployed Large Language Models for Clinical Concept Extraction"